airportyh/empath/README.md

 ## Programatic API

-There's also a programmatic API:
+There's also a programmatic API.
+To scan the directory components/backbone:

     var empath = require('empath');